-- 4.10 Managers at all levels in the organization should actively promote the adoption of effective measures to respond to operating experiences (including near misses) and to learn lessons from events and from identifying good practice see para.
-6.7 of GSR Part 2 [5]. - 4.11 Managers should also have administrative, communication and interpersonal skills.
+4.10 Managers at all levels in the organization should possess leadership capabilities and should actively promote the adoption of effective measures to respond to operating experiences (including near misses) and to learn lessons from events and from identifying good practice -in accordance with see para.\-6.7 of GSR Part 2 [5].

+4.11 Managers should also have administrative, communication and interpersonal skills.
 Managers should develop their skills and support their colleagues and staff, both internally and in other organizations involved in radioactive waste management, to systematically develop their skills, and solve problems and resolve conflicts.